ashrafali-v/mind-website/README.md

 I believe it is one of the most helping functionality when ever we visit web pages with multiple folds down to scroll.

-How I solve the search?
+How I solved the search?

 - I have created a object array for all the data inside the website.
 - The object conatins an id and a value, id used as element id and value is the string itself inside the element